Existence of traveling waves for a nonlocal monostable equation: an abstract approach

 Here, $\mu$ is a Borel-measure on $\mathbb R$ with $\mu(\mathbb R)=1$ and the convolution is defined by

 for a bounded and Borel-measurable function $u$ on $\mathbb R$.
 The nonlinearity $f$ is a Lipschitz continuous function with $f(0)=f(1)=0$ and $f>0$ in $(0,1)$.
-Then, we would show that there is a constant $c_*$ such that the nonlocal monostable equation has a traveling wave solution with monotone profile and speed $c$ when $c\geq c_*$ while it has no periodic traveling wave solution with average speed $c$ when $c<c_*$, if there is a positive constant $\lambda$ satisfying

-Here, we say that the solution $u(t,x)$ is {\it a periodic traveling wave solution with average speed $c$}, if $u(t+\tau,\cdot)\equiv u(t,\cdot+c\tau)$ holds for some positive constant $\tau$ with $0\leq u(t,\cdot)\leq 1$, $u(t,+\infty)=1$ and $u(t,\cdot)\not\equiv 1$ for all $t\in \mathbb R$.
-In order to prove this result, we employ the recursive method for monotone dynamical systems introduced by Weinberger [26] and Li, Weinberger and Lewis [18].
-We note that the semiflow generated by the nonlocal monostable equation does not have compactness with respect to the compact-open topology.
-Further, we would also show that there is a smooth and monostable nonlinearity $f$ such that the equation has a standing wave solution (i.e., a traveling wave solution with speed $0$) whose profile is a monotone but discontinuous function, if $\mu$ satisfies the extra condition $\int_{y\in \mathbb R}yd\mu(y)>0$.
-In these results, we do not assume that $\mu$ is absolutely continuous with respect to the Lebesgue measure.
-For example, not only the integro-differential equation
+Then, we would show that there is a constant $c_*$ such that the nonlocal monostable equation has a traveling wave solution with monotone profile and speed $c$ when $c\geq c_*$ while it does no periodic traveling wave solution with average speed c when $c<c_*$, if there is a positive constant $\lambda$ satisfying $\int_{y\in \mathbb R}e^{\lambda|y|}d\mu(y)<+\infty$.
+Further, we would also show that there is a smooth and monostable nonlinearity $f$ such that the equation has a standing wave solution (a traveling wave solution with speed $0$) whose profile is a monotone but discontinuous function, if $\mu$ satisfies the extra condition $\int_{y\in \mathbb R}yd\mu(y)>0$.